thomasazar/thomasazar.net/content/news/recently.md

 weight: 4
 ---

+Thomas appeared at the [Warehouse Theatre](https://warehousetheatre.com/glassmenagerie/) as Tom in *The Glass Menagerie*, opposite Mimi Wyche (*All My Sons*, *The Cake*) as Amanda, directed by Kerrie Seymour (*The Cake*, *In the Next Room*).

+> “Thomas Azar […] reflects the internally ripped-apart shoe-warehouse employee with all the complexity the script asked for” -- fête magazine

+> “makes for a powerful evening of theatre, one you’ll want to think about and discuss - and remember” --Broadway World South Carolina

 Thomas returned to the [Warehouse Theatre](https://warehousetheatre.com/much-ado-nothing/) as Benedick in *Much Ado About Nothing*, directed by Anne Kelly Tromsness.

 > "Azar brings confidence, class and wit to this role in the vein of screen legend Cary Grant"